nicabee/Random-Shiba-Discord-Bot/README.md

 4. Create an `.env` file from the existing `.env.example`.

-5. Run the bot using `node index.js`.
+5. Run the bot using `nodemon index.js`.